We all know that vegetables are good for you. But what’s the healthiest way to cook vegetables?

 Eating raw, well-washed veggies is probably the healthiest way to reap all of the health benefits they provide.
 “The worst thing you can do to a vegetable is boil it; the flavor and nutrients end up in the water, not the vegetables,” says Teresa Dotson, M.S., R.D., C.D.N.

 Boiling is also the best way to make vegetables taste like mush, so we consider this knowledge a win for your taste buds.

 If you don’t want to go raw, there are three other techniques we recommend.
 We’ll start with the least healthy and work our way down to the healthiest.

-Roasting is a healthy way to bring out the flavors of your vegetables, and to make nearly any veggie more appetizing thanks to the natural caramelization that roasting does to their natural sugars.
-And who isn’t into a little sweet and savory combination?
+Roasting is a healthy way to bring out the flavors of your vegetables and to make nearly any veggie more appetizing, thanks to the natural caramelization that roasting does to their natural sugars.

 Try These Roasted Vegetable Recipes

 - Roasted Broccoli with Peanuts

 - Honey-Roasted Carrots and Beets